Mrtenz/FindETH/README.md

 # FindETH

-A tool to help you find your Ethereum address, by scanning a bunch of derivation paths.
-It currently supports Ledger and Trezor devices (partially), but support for mnemonic phrases is planned.
+A tool to help you find your Ether or Ethereum address, by scanning a bunch of derivation paths.
+It currently supports Ledger and Trezor devices and mnemonic phrases.

 <https://findeth.io>